-In addition to people, pawpaw fruits are prized by raccoons, opossum, bear, and a variety of birds.
-Pawpaw have a high sugar content for bursts of energy, are loaded with vitamin C, and are a good source of iron, zinc, and magnesium, all of which are very important nutrients for the proper function of the body.
+Besides people, pawpaw fruits are prized by raccoons, opossum, bear, and a variety of birds.
+Pawpaw have a high sugar content for bursts of energy and they are loaded with vitamin C. Pawpaw is also a good source of iron, zinc, and magnesium.
+All of which are very important nutrients for the proper function of the body.

-The American holly and winterberry holly produce fruits that don’t ripen until after two or three frosts occur.
-These fruits are not much use to most migrating birds, but they serve as very nutritious fare for our year round resident populations.
-Grouse, wood duck, turkey, and catbirds are some of the birds that feed on winterberries.
+The American holly and winterberry holly produce fruits that don’t ripen until after two or three good frosts occur.
+These fruits are not much use to most migrating birds but they serve as very nutritious fare for our year round resident populations.
+Grouse, wood duck, turkey and catbirds are some of the birds that feed on winterberries.

 Eastern red cedar is the most common evergreen found in the eastern part of the country.
-This tree is really a juniper— not a cedar.
-One of the characteristics of junipers is the production of a fleshy, berry-type fruit.
-The eastern red cedar produces a purplish fruit that matures in late fall and is readily consumed by turkeys, doves, and the cedar waxwing, a bird whose name is derived from its favorite fruit.
-Eastern red cedars have a dense foliage which makes excellent winter thermal cover for many overwintering birds, many of which tear strips of cedar bark from the trees to use for their nesting material.
-The cedar helps repel insects and mites from the nest.
-Pine trees also offer winter thermal cover, and the pine seed kernel has a high fat content.
+This tree is really a juniper not a cedar.
+One of the characteristics of junipers is the production of a fleshy berry type fruit.
+The eastern red cedar produces a purplish fruit that matures in late fall.
+This fruit is readily consumer by turkeys, doves, and the cedar waxwing a bird that name derives from its favorite fruit.
+Eastern red cedars have a dense foliage which makes excellent winter thermal cover for many overwintering birds.
+Many birds tear strips of cedar bark from the trees to use for their nesting material.
+The cedar helps repel insects, and mites from the nest.
+Pine trees also offer winter thermal cover and the pine seed kernel has a high fat content.

-Persimmons are another fruit that needs frost to ripen.
-After the fruits ripen, they are sought after by a number of birds and land animals.
+Persimmons are another fruit that needs to go through some frost to ripen.
+After the fruits ripen they are sought after by a number of birds and land animals.
 These fruits are high in carbohydrates, and they are a source of protein, iron, phosphorous, potassium, and calcium.

 Crabapples ripen in the fall and are devoured by a number of animals.
 These fruits are a good source of carbohydrates, Vitamin A, calcium, and iron.